ibm-cloud-docs/cli/plugins/projects/projects-cli.md

 ```
 {: pre}

-### Example output
+#### Example output
 {: #project-config-delete-cli-output}

-An example of the delete configuration response.
+The example response to a request to delete a configuration.

 ```json
 {